skaija/susan-testing/Test/APIs/2-geocoding-api/address-lookup/index.md

 ## Request examples

-### Request to get one result for given coordinates
+### Request to get one result for the given coordinates

 http://api.digitransit.fi/geocoding/v1/reverse?point.lat=60.199284&point.lon=24.940540&size=1

 **Note:** Using parameter size=1 limits the number of results returned to one.

-### Request to get one address for given coordinates using language preference
+### Request to get one result for the given coordinates using language preference

 http://api.digitransit.fi/geocoding/v1/reverse?point.lat=60.195&point.lon=24.93&lang=sv&size=1